Vikit-ai/sdk/docs/autoapi/video_build_history/index.rst

 .. py:class:: VideoBuildHistory(video: vikit.video.video.Video = None)

-   Video build history: Not ilmplmented yet, will be used pretty much like Keras model fit history and for instrumentation purposes
+   Video build history: Not implemented yet, will be used pretty much like Keras model fit history and for instrumentation purposes